Gallagher Westonfence saves 2 months of cattle feed from high roo pressure

 Deconstruct, then reconstruction

-After further investigation, Sam says rather than just putting an outrigger on, it would be better in the long term to replace the fabricated fence with an eight-wire D8 Gallagher Westonfence.
+After further investigation, Sam says he decided rather than just putting an outrigger on, it would be better in the long term to replace the fabricated fence with an electrified eight-wire D8 Gallagher Westonfence.

-After consultation with Gallagher, the Johnsons decided to go with advice to decrease steel post spacings from the recommended 10 metres to 9m and the Insulated Suspension Posts (ISPs, or droppers) from 3.3m to 3m, holding them with the recommended two clips per ISP.
+After consultation with Gallagher, the Johnsons decided to go with their advice to decrease steel post spacings from the recommended 10 metres to 9 metres and the Insulated Suspension Posts (ISPs) from 3.3m to 3m, holding them with the recommended two clips per ISP.
 They also chose a heavier-gauge 2.8 wire.

 Powered by solar